vatz88/blog/Components-With-Async-Friendly-Event-Handlers/README.md

 - The state of `Button` component is internally handled by the component.
 A traditional approach to solve this has been to pass a `isDisabled` prop to the `Button` component.
 But why would we want to add logic to enable/disable button for each button we use in our app when the component itself can take care of it?

-- Some apps show a full spinner to indicate that they are fetching data from api.
+- Some apps show a full screen spinner to indicate that they are fetching data from api.
 It works but again, don't we end up writing the logic to toggle the spinner on button click?
 Additionally, why hide the existing content until we're fetching new one?
-Inputs with async handler and internal state (loaded/loading) have this UX advantage that they don't end up changing any of the existing content on page and still communicate that new data is being fetched.
+Inputs with async handler can manage their state (loaded/loading) internally and have this UX advantage that they don't end up changing any of the existing content on page and still communicate to the user that new data is being fetched.
 Wouldn't it be nice to have the meaningful content on the page for user's reference than show a spinner?
 In some cases, may be yes.

 Here we considered a button component but, this same logic can be extending to all forms of input components.